There are two general modes of Server Redundancy, transparent and non-transparent.

 - Timestamp (Source/Server): If a Server is exposing data from a downstream device (PLC, DCS etc.) then the SourceTimestamp and ServerTimestamp reported by all redundant Servers should match as closely as possible.
 Clients should favour the use of the SourceTimestamp.

-- ContinuationPoints: Behaviour of continuation points does not change, in that Clients must be prepared for lost continuation points.
+- ContinuationPoints: Behaviour of continuation points does not change, in that Clients shall be prepared for lost continuation points.
 Servers in Transparent and HotAndMirrored Redundancy sets shall synchronize continuation points and they may do so in other modes.

 To a Client the transparent Redundant Server Set appears as if it is just a single Server and the Client has no Failover actions to perform.
 All Servers in the Redundant Server Set have an identical ServerUri and an identical EndpointUrl.